 Yikes!
 Who wants their RLS to get WORSE?

-Once clean, she was given the RLS Miracle Medication—which of course worked for her on Day One as well.
+Once clean, she was given the RLS Miracle Medication – which worked for her on Day One as well!

 Okay … now it’s time to tell you about the RLS Miracle Medication.

 If you want to stop RLS immediately, the miracle Rx is low-dosage Methadone (2.5 to 20 mg).